 High-End Real Estate Photography and Video

-I don’t photograph much real estate these days, but when I do it is because someone wants the home photographed like an architectural photographer.
-The main reason is that I charge (quite literally) 10x more than your standard real estate photography pricing.
-In this post, I am not going to break down the difference between real estate photography and architectural photography and I am not going to try and convince you to hire an architectural photographer over a real estate photographer.
+I am not going to break down the difference between real estate photography and architectural photography and I am not going to try and convince you to hire an architectural photographer over a real estate photographer.
+Chances are, an experienced or sophisticated Realtor/Broker will already know when they need something more than just standard real estate photography.
 In fact, most real estate agents are NOT going to like this style.
-They will think they are “too dark” and will likely want all of the lights turned on and super bright walls.
+They will think they are "too dark" and will likely want all of the lights turned on and super bright walls.

 I photographed real estate for a long time.
 Nearly 10 years and almost exclusively.
 When I started my architectural photography career, I was still shooting real estate.
 I have helped produce online courses specifically on real estate and have even been an educator in the real estate photography space.
 My architectural photography career developed out of my real estate photography career.
+That said, the information I am sharing in this post is not coming from a place of inexperience, but from a deep understanding of both sides of the business.

 TWO DAYS OF PHOTOGRAPHING AND FILMING VIDEO

-For real estate shoots that require photo and video, I prefer to have two days blocked off.
-We may not use the entirety of the two days, but I don’t want the pressure of capturing everything in a single day.
-I want to shoot according to what the light is doing and it is challenging to be in two different places at the same time, so being able to have a second day to capture things I wasn’t able to the previous day is critical.
+For real estate shoots that require photo and video, these days I prefer to have two days blocked off.
+We may not use the entirety of the two days, but I don't want the pressure of capturing everything in a single day.
+I want to shoot according to what the light is doing and it is challenging to be in two different places at the same time, so being able to have a second day to capture things I wasn't able to the previous day is critical.
 For this shoot, I photographed all of the late afternoon and evening shots on day one, and then photographed all of the morning and early afternoon shots on day two.
 Preferably we would have had two full days for this, but the house unfortunately was not ready so we lost a half day of light.

 PATIENCE AND CREATING OPPORTUNITIES

-The reason it takes up to two days isn’t because we are working slowly or because we are spending too much time on any given image.
-It’s because we are patiently waiting for the light to do what we need it to do and creating light where it isn’t doing what we want.
+Diving a little deeper into this, the reason it takes up to two days isn't because we are working slowly or because we are spending too much time on any given image.
+It's because we are patiently waiting for the light to do what we need it to do and creating light where it isn't doing what we want.
 This is important to give each image the look that I want.
 What is it that I want?
 Long shadows primarily.
 These help to create a sense of nostalgia.
 Also, while we are photographing one room, we may have some timelapse running in other parts of the home.
 Those take hours to run sometimes.

 Here are some examples of where we needed to create some light to make the mood we wanted.
 Use the slider to see a before image (straight out of the camera) and an after image with light that we created.